 The Illustrated Victorian Songbook

-By: Robin Hunter and Aline Waites, Musical Director David Wykes, with a foreword by David Jacobs
+By Robin Hunter & Aline Waites, Musical Director David Wykes, Foreword by David Jacobs

-This book brings together the most popular of the songs that sent a generation of men and women flocking to the music hall.
-It paints a social background of pubs, the seamy song and supper rooms, society drawing rooms and gas-lit music halls, and introduces the star artistes.
+This illustrated songbook brings together the most popular tunes that sent a generation of men and women flocking to the music hall.
+It paints in a social background of pubs, the seamy song and supper rooms, society drawing rooms and gas-lit music halls, and introduces the star artistes.

 This unique and delightful songbook, compiled and presented by modern music hall artistes, is meant to be used.
 Each song is reproduced from the original Victorian song sheets, with piano accompaniment and words large enough to be read by a fair-sized gathering behind the piano stool.
 The book is illustrated and decorated in the elaborate style so beloved by the Victorians.
 It features more than 300 photographs, engravings, paintings and other period illustrations and a full accompanying text, as well as numerous text boxes, sidebars and captions, laid out in magazine style.
 The Illustrated Victorian Songbook revives in all its charm and vitality the first great age of popular entertainment.